makbn/java_leaflet/README.md

 - [ ] Adding SVG support
 - [ ] Adding animation support
 - [ ] Separating JS and HTML
+- [ ] Publishing package on Github

 **Disclaimer**: I've implemented this project for one of my academic paper in the area of geo-visualization.
-So, im not contributing on this project actively!
+So, im not contributing actively!
 One more thing, I'm not a Javascript developer!